afraenkel/kaggle-OEIS/README.md

 * Descriptive stats notebook

-* NSTM RNN to predict next term
+* LSTM to predict next term
     - may want to segment based on "type of sequence"

+* Cluster types of sequences

 * Would be awesome to link this to description on OEIS site for NLP and a sort of sentiment analysis on sequence types.